From Continuity to Smoothness

 \]

 The simplest case where the convention becomes essential is the linear one.
+A finite-dimensional vector

-expressing a vector in a basis or relating coordinates in two different bases produces formulas of the form
+space, expressing a vector in a basis or relating coordinates in two different bases produces

 \[

-v = \sum_{i=1}^{n} v^i E_i, \qquad
+v = \sum_{i=1}^{n} v^i E_i, \quad

 \widetilde{x}^j = \sum_{i=1}^{n} A^j_i x^i,